NafisRayan/AI-Voice-Assistant-ST/README.md

 - os
 - pyautogui
 - google.generativeai
+- huggingface_hub

 And other common Python libraries listed in requirements.txt

 ## Usage

-Run `python assistant.py` to start the virtual assistant.
+Run `python assistant {model_name}.py` to start the virtual assistant.
 Just run it to activate it.
 Other example voice commands:

 - "What time is it?"
 - "Search YouTube for funny videos"